 Problems with Snakes

 Snakes are frightening to many people.
 Like with predators, spiders, and some other natural threats, there is a good reason for this fear to have developed in people.
-Many snake species are poisonous and can even be deadly.
+Many snake species are venomous and can even be deadly.
 North Carolina has only six venomous snakes out of the 37 present species.

 Removing Snakes in the Triad

-Snakes often need to be removed for reasons other than venomous bites though.
+Snakes often need to be removed for reasons other than venomous bites.
 The species in the Triad that are not pit vipers may still bite, or their presence may just be a nuisance.
 Critter Control of the Triad has experience removing snakes safely with modern, humane methods.
 If there are snakes on your property that you want removed, contact us immediately, and we will send out a wildlife technician.